PennockTech/swallowjson/README.md

 JSON also contains fields `baz` and `bat` then those will end up as keys, holding their child data, in the `Rest` map.

-This library was written as a fairly quick proof-of-concept for a friend; I've no current use for it, so this has only rudimentary tests and has not seen heavy production usage to battle-test it.
+This library was written as a fairly quick proof-of-concept for a friend and later gained sufficient tests as to be something which can be relied upon as a core component, with no other dependencies.
 The library is released in the hopes that it might prove useful to others.

 Behavior notes: